Take your chip and dip game to the next level with this loaded guacamole. This creamy guacamole is loaded with onions, herbs, olives, and more.

 This recipe takes my best homemade guacamole up a notch with the addition of more flavors and textures.

-Dig in with your favorite chips or make these baked tortilla chips.
+Dig in with your favorite potato or tortilla chips.
 Pita chips and fresh veggies are also delicious dippers.

 Why you will love this